 Phase II (June 2020)

-The second-round survey is designed to provide further insight on the respondents’ current state taking into account their health conditions, expenses, financial life, and perceptions on relief governance and local leadership along with their needs and expectations.
+PHASE II of the PPRC-BIGD Rapid Response Research on Impacts on Livelihoods, Coping and Support during Covid-19 began on 14 June 2020.
+The objective of the second-round survey was to analyze the evolving nature of the economic impact of COVID-19 on the poor and economically vulnerable populations and understand the recovery journey of this demographic since the lifting of the ‘general holidays.’
+The second-round survey questionnaire was designed to provide further insight into the respondents’ current state taking into account their health conditions, expenses, financial life, and perceptions on relief governance and local leadership along with their needs and expectations.